dotnet/docs-aspire/docs/fundamentals/orleans.md

 var orleans = builder.AddOrleans("default");
 ```

-The Orleans resource builder, `orleans` in the above example, offers methods to configure your Orleans resource.
+The Orleans resource builder, `orleans` in the preceding example, offers methods to configure your Orleans resource.
 The simplest Orleans services only need a cluster membership resource:

 ```csharp
 // Add a resource which Orleans supports (Azure Table Storage) to use for cluster membership: